TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: extend-shallow, mixin-deep.
-A copy of the source code may be downloaded from https://github.com/jonschlinkert/extend-shallow.git (extend-shallow), https://github.com/jonschlinkert/mixin-deep.git (mixin-deep).
+The following software may be included in this product: extend-shallow, parse-filepath.
+A copy of the source code may be downloaded from https://github.com/jonschlinkert/extend-shallow.git (extend-shallow), https://github.com/jonschlinkert/parse-filepath.git (parse-filepath).
 This software contains the following license and notice below:

 The MIT License (MIT)

-Copyright (c) 2014-2015, 2017, Jon Schlinkert.
+Copyright (c) 2014-2015, Jon Schlinkert.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal